Skip to main content

 Google Analytics (Connected)

-This bundle is "Partially Operational" - Smartlead and Google tools work, but Resend tools are blocked.
+This MCP server shows "Setup Required" - Smartlead and Google tools work, but Resend tools are hidden until you connect Resend.

 3. Review Tool List